Find Trade Colleges

 The following schools top our list of the Most Popular Construction Trades Basic Certificate Colleges.

 Our 2023 rankings named Big Bend Community College the most popular school in Washington for construction trades students working on their basic certificate.
-Located in the remote town of Moses Lake, Big Bend Community College is a public college with a small student population.
+Located in the town of Moses Lake, Big Bend Community College is a public school with a small student population.

 The in-demand basic certificate programs at Centralia College helped the school earn the #2 place on this year’s ranking of the most popular construction trades schools in Washington.
 Located in the town of Centralia, Centralia College is a public college with a small student population.